Michael-Cowie/Notes/Hobbies/Table Tennis/backhand_loop.md

     <img src='images/zhang_jike_backhand_10.gif'>
 </div>

-- **Long Range** - This is the type of looped where we need to more far more of the hip for power.
+- **Long Range** - This is the type of loop where we need to more far more of the hip for power.

 <div align="center">
     <h1> Backhand Motion and Versus Topspin </h1>